tree

 • rubbish collection.

-You need to apply for a permit if you are planning to landscape the nature strip.
 Landscaping must comply with the Beautification of Nature Strips Policy (available in multiple languages).
-Also see the Nature Strips Landscaping Guidelines for further details.
-For help with applying for a permit contact Customer Service on 1300 023 411 or online with a Customer Service Request.
+Also, see the Nature Strips Landscaping Guidelines for further details.

 Where will I park my car if a tree is planted on the nature strip near my property?